 In Java to develop server-side components, we have Java technologies Servlet, JSP (Java server pages), and Java frameworks Spring MVC.

-In Java, when do we use technologies like Servlet/JSP and when do we use the framework like Spring MVC?
+In Java, when do we use technologies like Servlet/JSP and when do we use a framework like Spring MVC?

-- We use Java technology like servlet, JSP to develop Java-based small-scale web applications.
-Example:- university website, college websites.
+- We use Java technology like servlet, and JSP to develop Java-based small-scale web applications.
+Example:- university websites, college websites.

 - We use Java frameworks like spring MVC to develop Java-based large-scale and complex web applications.
 Example:- e-commerce website, banking website, and e.t.c.